by Cristina Miranda

 4. Know the refund and return policies before you buy.
 Make sure the phone number is visible on the sales receipt in case you need to call with a question or a problem.
 Sales receipts also should have details about the item, which might include a gemological report from a laboratory.

-Most issues with jewelry purchases can be resolved by contacting the jeweler.
+Most concerns about buying jewelry can be addressed by contacting the jeweler.
 However, if you still aren’t satisfied with the outcome of your purchase, file a complaint with the FTC, the Better Business Bureau, the Jewelers Vigilance Committee’s Alternative Dispute Resolution Service, or contact your state Attorney General.